evansethan/evansethan/README.md

 🌱 I continue to build my skills in machine learning, web development, data visualization, object-oriented design and more!

-🔭 My previous projects have been on mapping U.S. electricity grid resilience and renewables adoption, and I am currently working on a machine learning project which helps patients find the best doctor for their needs.

 💬 Ask me about ... the Appalachian Trail!

 > Some of my work has been made private due to academic policy, and can be shared upon request.

 <!--
-**ethan1evans/ethan1evans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+🔭 My previous projects have been on mapping U.S. electricity grid resilience and renewables adoption, and I am currently working on a machine learning project which helps patients find the best doctor for their needs.

 - 👯 I’m looking to collaborate on ...